julia-dizhak/rails-depot/README.md

 ## Technical details for the App

-* I created a dev database.
+* I created a dev db;
-* I used a migration to create and modify the schema in our development database.
+* used a migration to create and modify the schema in dev db;
-* I created the products table and used the scaffold generator to write an application to maintain it.
+* created the products table and used the scaffold generator to write an application to maintain it;
-* I updated a controller-specific view to show a list of products.
+* created a controller-specific view to show a list of products;
+* used a migration to create and modify the schema in db;
+* added unit tests of model to be ensured that required fields are present in the model;

 ## How to run an app